xonq/tutorials/assembly.md

 <br />

 #### SUBMITTING A JOB SCRIPT
 Now we submit the job by telling the supercomputer to invoke our singularity container and call upon the shell script you made above.
-Edit the command below and submit a job to Torque job management - do not have the container active when submitting the job.
+Edit the command below and submit a job - do not have the container active when submitting the job.
 ```
 echo -e 'singularity exec /fs/project/PAS1046/software/containers/spades/spades_3.14.1.sif bash <YOUR/CMD>' | sbatch --time=100:00:00 --nodes=1 --ntasks-per-node=6 -A PAS<####> --job-name=assembly
 ```